Online Divorce in Singapore: How It Works and Should You Get One?

 When you add the sums together, the total amount for getting an online divorce is quite comparable to the cheapest “traditional” simplified uncontested divorce option, which averages approximately S$1,500 to S$2,000.

 Online divorce services help with generating divorce documents and commencing divorce proceedings without the need to go to court, which can be time-consuming and costly.

 Typically, for most online divorce platforms, you are first required to complete a short form to determine your eligibility for getting an online divorce.
 In other words, you will need to meet the legal requirements for getting a divorce in Singapore as well as the online requirement that the divorce is uncontested (as discussed above).

 If you satisfy the eligibility requirements, you will be directed to an online form that you will have to complete using you and your spouse’s personal particulars as well as the particulars of your marriage (e.g. marriage certificate number and date of solemnisation).

-Depending on the online divorce service, the information that you provide may be used by the lawyers to prepare the relevant divorce documents.
+Depending on the online divorce service, the information that you provide may be used by the lawyers to prepare the relevant divorce documents and send them to you.
 Alternatively, the divorce documents may be generated as soon as you complete the relevant online forms, which you can then immediately access online.

 These documents include:

 - Writ for Divorce: this is the document that you would file in court if you are initiating the divorce against your spouse.
 This document formally initiates the divorce proceedings;